 - The identity and institutional implications of globalisation;

 - Identity, language and power in and through multinational enterprises;

-- Global professional service firms, their management and their role in transnational institution and identity building;
+- Global professional service firms, their management and their role as agents of globalisation;

 - "High-end Foreign Experts Program" award, State Administration of Foreign Experts Affairs, China, 2018.

 - International Research Mobility Award, LabexMed, Aix-Marseille Université, France, 2016

 - Research Seed Corn Fund Award, University of Bath School of Management, 2013

 - Research Seed Corn Fund Award, University of Bath School of Management, 2011